YangParky/CCPoint/README.md

 Our code borrows heavily from [CrossPoint](https://github.com/MohamedAfham/CrossPoint) repository.
 We thank the authors of CrossPoint for releasing their code.

 ## 7. License
-This repository is released under MIT License (see LICENSE file for details).
+This repository is released under MIT License.